 1. Make a weekly meal plan and stick to it

 One of the biggest wallet killers is eating out multiple times a week.
-Whether it is going out for lunch at work or dinner/drinks after, these can add up to easily a couple hundred dollars a WEEK if you’re not careful.
+Whether it is going out for lunch at work or dinner/drinks after, these can add up to easily a couple of hundred dollars a WEEK if you’re not careful.
 It’s admittedly not as enjoyable to cook or meal prep for yourself each week, but it’ll end up saving you a ton!
 Every Saturday or Sunday plan your meals for the following week and make a shopping list for everything you’ll need to make those meals happen.
-Get as granular as possible, outlining breakfast, lunch and dinner for each day of the week.
+Get as granular as possible, outlining breakfast, lunch, and dinner for each day of the week.
 The less wiggle room, the easier it will be to stick to the plan.

 2. Stick to a pattern

 Consistency is also key to a tight budget.
-If you keep an arsenal of a few recipes you use for lunches or dinners, then you’ll be able to buy in bulk and (kitchen) economies of scale will kick in.
-The more variety of in your meal lineup, the more types of ingredients you’ll need to keep in stock which will increase your grocery bill.
+If you keep an arsenal of a few recipes you use for lunches or dinners, then you’ll be able to buy in bulk, and (kitchen) economies of scale will kick in.
+The more variety in your meal lineup, the more types of ingredients you’ll need to keep in stock which will increase your grocery bill.

 3. Find copycat recipes of your favorite takeout